LuyiTian/scPipe/README.md

 * The function `sc_atac_create_sce` generates the `Single Cell Experiment` object from the feature-count matrix aand the quality scores acquired throughout the pipeline.
 It also aloows the user to generate a HTML report which can alternatively be created by the `sc_atac_create_report` function.

+* The function `sc_atac_create_report` can be run within the `sc_atac_create_sce` or independently to create a report based on th quality statistics avaialble through the processed pipeline.

+A minimal example for scATAC-Seq module of scPipe is available [here](minimal_atac_example.md).
 For further examples see the relevant vignette.

 ## Acknowledgments
 This package is inspired by the `scater`, `scran` and `scATAC=pro` packages.
 The idea to put cell barcode and UMI sequences into the BAM file is from [Drop-seq tools](http://mccarrolllab.com/dropseq/).
 Also some features of the scPipe-ATAC module were inspired by the [scATAC-pro](https://github.com/wbaopaul/scATAC-pro) and [SnapTools](https://github.com/r3fang/SnapTools) packages.
 We thank Dr Aaron Lun for suggestions on package development.